stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 	ds/dt + di/dt + dr/dt = 0

-therefore:
+therefore,

 	di/dt = a s(t) i(t) - b i(t)

 We can then evaluate the equations with various weights, first consider the case where we hold the Recovery Rate fixed.
 Notice that if the Transmission Rate is low (a=0.5), the Susceptible population never reaches 0, meaning that the entire population is not affected by the virus, only a portion of it.
-Conversly, if the Transmission Rate is high (a=3.2, as expected by the CDC for COVID-19) then the entire population is affected.
+Conversely, if the Transmission Rate is high (a=3.2, as expected by the CDC for COVID-19) then the entire population is affected.
 The logical solution to reduce Transmission Rate is to reduce the interactions within the population.
 <p align="center">
 	<img src="matlab/SIR_model/covid-19_model_Figure_1.png" width=800>
 </p>

 Now consider the case if we hold the Transmission Rate fixed, and vary the Recovery Rate.
 If the Recovery Rate is low (b=0.23), the Infected Population is prolonged in time.
 Whereas if the Recovery Rate is high (ex: b=0.95), the Infected Population is reduced in time and the Susceptible Population never reaches 100%.
-Notice that for b-0.95, the Recoverd Population never reaches 1, this is because the Susceptible Population never reaches 0.
+Notice that for b-0.95, the Recovered Population never reaches 1, this is because the Susceptible Population never reaches 0.
 <p align="center">
 	<img src="matlab/SIR_model/covid-19_model_Figure_2.png" width=800>
 </p>